 To see more of the duo’s video content, please click here.

-The Rowland Bogdanovic duo’s programme proposals can be seen below.
-They can also be viewed on this page.
+The Rowland Bogdanovic duo’s programme proposals can be viewed on this page.

 The programmes include two-part inventions by Bach, large-scale duos by Ravel and Kodály, and short works by living composers (Penderecki, Sollima, Vasks, Widmann, Mařatka).